|

 The Sunbeam side-valve in its 600cc Model 7

 guise also has a certain notoriety.
-It was the last flat-tank motor cycle to
+It was the last flat-tank motorcycle to

 remain in production, still available in 1932 when most major manufacturers had